 It’s not even a matter of not fully understanding the complex neurological origins of the migraine.
-It’s the simple stuff, like thinking of a migraine as a ‘really powerful headache’, or thinking that medication exists to eliminate migraines, or even not fully understanding that migraines last days, not hours, let alone minutes.
+It’s the simple stuff, like thinking of a migraine as a ‘really powerful headache’, thinking that medication exists to eliminate migraines, or even not fully understanding that migraines last days, not hours, let alone minutes.
 Many don’t realize the full breadth of migraine symptoms, with issues such as photophobia, visual impairment, and even anxiety.

 The migraine is deeply misunderstood, but that can be changed.
 Here are a few migraine myths you may not have known about, but really need to know about.